Ultra-critical Floquet Non-Fermi Liquid

 We demonstrate that periodically driven Fermions coupled to simple bosonic baths have steady state occupations of Floquet Bloch bands that generically display non-analyticties at certain momenta which resemble the Fermi surfaces of equilibrium non-Fermi liquids.
 Remarkably these non-equilibrium Fermi surfaces remain sharp even when the bath is at finite temperature, leading to critical power-law decaying correlations at finite temperature, a phenomenon with no analogue in equilibrium.
 We also show that generically there is in-gap current rectification for clean metals lacking inversion symmetry, and explain why this occurs universally regardless of the details of collisions.

 \textit{Introduction.} The transitivity of thermal equilibrium or zeroth law of thermodynamics~\cite{kardar2007statistical}, encodes a remarkable universality of thermal baths in equilibrium, namely, a system coupled to a bath always thermalizes towards the same macroscopic state regardless of the details of the bath.
 However, for non-equilibrium settings the details of the bath matter.
-In this work we will demonstrate a dramatic example of this by showing that periodically driven fermions coupled to a boson bath have a steady state occupation function with non-analyticities at certain special momenta that resemble the Fermi surfaces of a non-Fermi liquid state [see Fig.~\ref{fig1}(c)].
-This sharply contrast with the case when they are coupled to a fermion bath, which displays a Fermi-Dirac staircase occupation with multiple jumps, and behaves like a Fermi liquid, as we have recently demonstrated in Refs.~\cite{matsyshyn2023fermi,shi2024floquet}.
+In this work we will demonstrate a dramatic example of this by showing that periodically driven fermions coupled to a boson bath have a steady state occupation function with non-analyticities at certain special momenta that resemble the Fermi surfaces of a non-Fermi liquid state (see Fig.~\ref{fig1}(c) and Refs.~\cite{giamarchi2003quantum,senthil2008critical,varma2002singular}).
+This sharply contrasts with the case when they are coupled to a fermion bath, which displays a Fermi-Dirac staircase occupation with multiple jumps, and behaves like a Fermi liquid, as we have recently demonstrated in Refs.~\cite{matsyshyn2023fermi,shi2024floquet} (for related studies see also Refs.~\cite{seetharam2015controlled,nazarov2009quantum,tien1963multiphoton,kumari2024josephson,asmar2022impurity,le2024inverse}).

 We will also show that, remarkably, these non-analyticities remain sharp even when the boson bath is at finite temperature, and thus these Floquet non-Fermi liquid Fermi surfaces do not suffer from thermal smearing, leading to correlations that decay like power laws at long distances even at finite temperature.
 This behavior, which we refer to as ``ultra-critical'', has no analogue in equilibrium, where Fermi surfaces of Fermi and Non-Fermi liquids invariably smear at finite temperature and correlations decay exponentially at long distances.